dogasantos/masstomap/README.md

 # MASSTOMAP

-mton is a simple python script that can be used to read masscan reports and execute nmap powerful service versioning and scripting tasks.
+masstomap is a simple python script that can be used to read masscan reports and execute nmap powerful service versioning and scripting tasks.

-You need to specify a masscan standard report file and a name for the nmap report file this tool should create.
+You need to specify a masscan standard report file (-oL) and a name for the nmap report file this tool should create.
 A nmap grepable, text and xml report will be created.
-Yes, all of them so you can feed any tool you may need.

 ### FILES

 This tool will generate 4 files:<br>
 <br>
-`massscan.new` - a new masscan report using different notation (ip:port1,port2,portN) so you can run your own (custom) nmap scanning whenever you need.<br>
+`<given-report-name>.new` - a new masscan report using different notation (ip:port1,port2,portN) so you can run your own (custom) nmap scanning whenever you need.<br>
-`project-client-a.nmap.grepable` - a grepable nmap report<br>
+`<given-report-name>.nmap.grepable` - a grepable nmap report<br>
-`project-client-a.nmap.text` - a standard text nmap report<br>
+`<given-report-name>.nmap.text` - a standard text nmap report<br>
-`project-client-a.nmap.xml` - a xml formated nmap report<br>
+`<given-report-name>.nmap.xml` - a xml formated nmap report<br>

 ### Usage:

 <table style="width:100%">
   <tr>
-    <th colspan="2">>$ python mton.py [-h] -m MASSCAN -o NMAP_OUTPUT [-sl SCRIPT_LIST] [-v [VERBOSE]]</th>
+    <th colspan="2">>$ python masstoman.py [-h] -m MASSCAN -o NMAP_OUTPUT [-sl SCRIPT_LIST] [-v [VERBOSE]]</th>
   </tr>
   <tr>
     <td>-h, --help</td>